 ASU 2009-12 was effective for periods ending after December 15, 2009.
 The adoption of ASU 2009-12 on December 31, 2009 did not have a material impact on the Group's financial condition, results of operations, cash flows or net classification within the fair value hierarchy.
-For further information, refer to Note 25 - Fair value of financial instruments.
+The disclosures required by ASU 2009-12 will be included in the Financial Report 2Q10, which will be published on our website and filed with the SEC on or about August 5, 2010.